 - Came from someone who is not an employer in a religious organization.

-Sexual harassment is more likely to be successful when:
+Sexual harassment claims are more likely to be successful when:

 - Submission to such conduct is made explicitly or implicitly a term or condition of an individual’s employment;